danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 ## The Nerd Way

-So how do we, as techies, tackle the often daunting task of writing cover letters?
 I’ve developed a process using Markdown that makes it a bit more enjoyable and, more importantly, more effective.

 ### Gather Your Tools